- Muslim Hub

 Dates

 Speaking of health, stock up on your dates!
-The sunnah to open your fast with dates also has good physiological reasons: they provide the body with nutrients that your body is depleted of during your fast.
+The sunnah to open your fast with dates has good physiological reasons: they provide the body with nutrients that your body is depleted of during your fast.

 Tafsir